jsquyres/ompi/docs/general_notes.rst

   access to the current OpenSHMEM specification, please visit http://openshmem.org/.

-  This OpenSHMEM implementation will only work in Linux environments with a restricted set of supported networks.
+  .. note:: This OpenSHMEM implementation will only work in Linux
+            environments with a restricted set of supported networks.

 * Open MPI includes support for a wide variety of supplemental hardware and software package.
 When configuring Open MPI, you may